 If you are interested in having yourself or a member of your family baptized, come and check out a Sunday service at St. George's, and if you like our style, introduce yourself to the Priest after service, and make an appointment to follow up.

-When people come to the Anglican tradition later in life, they often want to make a new commitment to their faith.
-Confirmation can be a powerful way to make this new commitment, for those who have not been confirmed before.
 For those who have been confirmed before in a different Christian tradition, we offer a rite of "reception", in which we welcome you into the Anglican tradition.

 If you're interested in confirmation or reception, join us one Sunday morning for worship, and speak with the Priest after the service.